wultra/powerauth-server/docs/SOAP-Service-Methods.md

 | `String` | `encryptedData` | Base 64 encoded encrypted data for ECIES |
 | `String` | `mac` | Base 64 encoded mac of key and data for ECIES |

+ECIES request should contain following data (as JSON):
+ - `activationName` - Visual representation of the device, for example "Johnny's iPhone" or "Samsung Galaxy S".
+ - `devicePublicKey` - Represents a public key `KEY_DEVICE_PUBLIC`  (base64-encoded).
+ - `extras` - Any client side attributes associated with this activation, like a more detailed information about the client, etc.

 #### Response

 `PrepareActivationResponse`